-*This Genesis outline post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
+*This Genesis printable post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure for further information.

 I’M CREATING A UNIQUE OUTLINE OF THE ENTIRE BIBLE FOR YOU!

 Due to the popularity of my Old and New Testament Timelines, I’m so excited to share more of the behind the scenes work I do in my own personal Bible study to present Biblical history and information in a visual and easy-to-understand way.

 So…I’m doing it.
 I’m creating a PRINTABLE VISUAL OUTLINE OF THE ENTIRE BIBLE month by month until it’s done.
 Crazy?
 Maybe.
 Exciting?
 Yes!

 My Bible is covered in notes from sermons, studies, Bible dictionaries, atlases, commentaries, and Biblical scholars.
 In trying to piece together the stories and timelines myself, it helps for me to see everything laid out in a simple format.